breimers/organoids/README.md

 # organoids
-NN powered Ecosim
+NN powered Single celled organism simulation

 # about

-This is a passion project of mine to create an open-source ecosim powered by a flexible NN architecture.
+This is a passion project of mine to create an open-source ecology simulator powered by a flexible NN architecture.
 While it's currently a simple implementation, it may serve as the base for more complex projects in the future.

 # getting started